 -

-Adding the peanut paste:
+Adding peanut butter:

 -